PolymersNetwork/polymers-rewards/README.md

 ### Overview
 The frontend is a React-based dashboard (built with Vite) that:
-- Submits IoT telemetry via `TelemetryForm.jsx`.
+- Submits IoT telemetry via `TelemetryForm.jsx` to `/api/rewards/deposit`.
 - Visualizes fraud detection results using TensorFlow.js and Recharts in `FraudViz.jsx`.
-- Tracks NFT minting and bridging status in `NftTracker.jsx`.
+- Tracks NFT minting and bridging status in `NftTracker.jsx` using Supabase subscriptions.
 - Queries Supabase for real-time analytics (e.g., compliance scores, fraud logs).

 ### Setup